Best Indoor Paint Sprayer

 This Wagner Studio Pro Unit is the perfect size for any project.
 You have over 11 feet of hose with which to work, creating a total working area of more than 20 feet.

-Use the finish nozzle to create a smooth look on whatever project you happen to be working on.
-It comes with a self-contained case, so storage and transport are super simple.
+Use the finish nozzle when you want a smooth, even look on your project.
+The sprayer comes with a convenient self-contained case, making storage and transport hassle-free.

-When you’re finished painting you can store the hose and nozzles right into the self-contained case for super easy storage and mobility.
+When your project is done, simply store the hose and nozzles inside the case for easy storage and portability.

 Pros